AJRussell/Tiny-Tetris/README.md

 Better key pad control code.

-Create a font so level etc can be shown.
+Create a letter font so level etc can be shown.

-Tidy up code and optimize for memory.
+Tidy up code and optimize for memory, sort out the globals and types.

+Create defines for all the magic numbers but they are useful for now.